Tunable Half-Metallicity and Edge Magnetism of H-saturated InSe Nanoribbons: First-principles calculations

 In order to verify generality of our findings, we perform HSE06 calculations of H-ZISNs for different ribbon widths.
-From the calculations it follows that a gap above $100$~meV is found between the conduction band minimum (CBM) and spin down valence band maximum (VBM) in narrow H-ZISNs when $N$ is ranging from $5$ to $14$.
+From our calculations it follows that a gap above $100$~meV is found between the conduction band minimum (CBM) and spin down valence band maximum (VBM) in narrow H-ZISNs when $N$ is ranging from $5$ to $14$.
 The trend can be seen from Fig.~\ref{fig:label4}, where the electronic bands of $6$-H-ZISN, $7$-H-ZISN, and $8$-H-ZISN are shown as examples.
 This indicates that tunable half-metallicity is typical for narrow H-ZISNs.
-The energy difference between the Fermi energy and CBM for the spin up channel is getting larger as $N$ increases.
+The energy difference between the Fermi energy and spin up CBM is getting larger as $N$ increases.
 This observation implies that half-metallicity could be realized by a deeper $p$-type doping in wider H-ZISNs.
 As it is shown in Fig.~\ref{fig:label4} (d), the energy difference between the Fermi energy and CBM is essentially converged to around 250 meV for $N>10$, which corresponds to a $\sim$75\% filling of the spin down band.
 At the same time, the energy difference between CBM and spin-up VBM decreases almost linearly as width increases.
 It is expected that tunable half-metallicity disappears once CBM touches spin-up VBM in a wide enough H-ZISN.
-By extrapolation, one can find that the half-metal regime in H-ZISN can only exist for widths $L \lesssim 11.3$~nm ($N\lesssim 32$).
+By extrapolation, one can find that the half-metal regime in H-ZISNs can only exist for widths $L \lesssim 11.3$~nm ($N\lesssim 32$).
+Experimentally, graphene nanoribbons (GRNs) with a width smaller than 10~nm have been fabricated by various experimental techniques \cite{ma2013recent}.